Jens Lind (businessman)

 Jens Lind (1763 or 1764 – 11 November 1821) was a Danish sea captain, ship-owner, merchant, slave trader, landowner and industrialist.
-He was from the late 1780s until 1806 active in the Triangle Trade and was as such responsible for the shipment of somewhere between 1,800 and 2,000 slaves from Guinea to the Danish West Indies, approximately half of them illegally after the abolition of the slave trade in 1803.
+He was from the late 1780s until 1806 active in the Triangle Trade and was as such responsible for the shipment of somewhere between 1,800 and 2,000 slaves from Guinea to the Danish West Indies, approximately half of them illegally after the abolition of the trans-atlantic slave trade in 1803.
 He was from around 1800 also involved in a substantial number of industrial enterprises, including a brewery at Vandkunsten 8 in Copenhagen (from 1802) and a paper mill, oil mill and soap factory on the Hulemose estate at Vordingborg (from 1808).

 Early life

 Lind was born in 1763 or 1764 in Christianshavn, Copenhagen, the son of Hendrich Jensen Lind and Anna Dothea Olufsdatter.
 He was baptized on 31 July 1764 in the Church of Our Saviour.
 His confirmation took place on 27 April 1778 in St. Peter's Church.

-Lind's father is from at least 1761 mentioned as a Ship's Master in the service of the Danish Asiatic Company.
+Lind's father is from at least 1761 mentioned as a mate (styrmand) in the service of the Danish Asiatic Company.
 In the 1770s, he became engaged in the Triangle Trade.
 In 1779, he thus captained the frigate Postillionen on an expedition to Guinea.
 In 1781-82, he captained the Østersøisk-guineiske Handelsselskab's frigate Gehejmeraad Gregers Juel on an expedition to the Danish West Indies by way of Guinea, most likely the Danish Gold Coast, picking up 298 slaves on the way.